Our Work

 Watershed Management Plan

-During the Summer and Fall, 2024, MLPOA and Winchendon Springs Lake Association (WSLA) applied for a grant from the New Hampshire Department of Environmental Services (NHDES) to fund a watershed-based study of the area surrounding Lake Monomonac.
-Now that it has been awarded, we are moving to the next stage of releasing a “Request for Qualifications” (RFQ) to a list of consultants provided by NHDES (New Hampshire Department of Environmental Services).
-This is a request for qualified consultants to bid on the project.
-The qualifications will be judged by NHDES, who will guide us through the contracting process.
-Once a contract is signed the study will begin.
+During the Fall of 2024, MLPOA and Winchendon Springs Lake Association (WSLA) applied for a grant from the New Hampshire Department of Environmental Services (NHDES) to fund a watershed-based study of the area surrounding Lake Monomonac.
+We received the great news in January of 2025 that we had been awarded the grant.
+A “Request for Qualifications” (RFQ) was then released to a list of consultants provided by the New Hampshire Department of Environmental Services (NHDES) inviting them to bid on the project.
+The qualifications were judged in conjunction with NHDES, who then guided us through the contracting process.
+FB Environmental was selected among the three responses submitted.

 Lake Host Program